stormsinbrewing/Real_Time_Social_Media_Mining/README.md

 [] Create a User Interface

-[] Create a HDFS cluster for MapReduce functionality
+[x] Create a HDFS cluster for MapReduce functionality and program Hadoop MapReduce in Java

+[x] Setup HDFS in MapReduce in Java and include Hadoop MapReduce JAR file

+[x] Automate the Big Data pipeline till MapReduce using GitHub Actions

 [] Use Data Ingestion tools like Flume to send data from crawler to HDFS at real time